bitlabstudio/webfaction-django-boilerplate/README.md

 ## Use it, if you know what you are doing

-This boilerplate has been tested with a fresh Webfaction server on March 23 2012.
+This boilerplate has been tested with a fresh Webfaction server on May 24 2012.
 It worked without any issues.
 However, if you use it and ``fab install_everything`` crashes you will have read the fabric error message carefully, think hard about what might have gone wrong, probably fix the fabfile (and open an issue here) and try again.